-What, then, can organizations do to bolster recognition to reap these positive impacts of employee wellbeing, retention and engagement and how can technology scale this human-to-human interaction across the enterprise?
+What, then, can organizations do to bolster recognition to reap these positive impacts of employee wellbeing, retention and engagement and how can technology scale this human-to-human interaction across an enterprise?

 My organization, a 12,500-person healthcare system in Massachusetts took note when employee engagement survey data indicated recognition was lagging.
-We first dug a little deeper to understand what kind of recognition is meaningful to our workforce at Baystate Health, which, like many organizations, is diverse in age, educational background, ethnicity and compensation level.
-We heard specific, in-the-moment recognition given by peers, managers and patients or their families, would be most meaningful.
-There was also a sub-theme around sharing the experience with others, whether it be colleagues or family.
+We first dug a little deeper to understand what kind of recognition is meaningful to our workforce at Baystate Health, which, like many organizations, is diverse in age, educational background, ethnicity, and compensation level.
+We heard specific, in-the-moment recognition given by peers, managers, and patients or their families would be most meaningful.
+There was also a sub-theme around sharing the experience with others, whether it is colleagues or family.